Fish

 There are no shortcuts or easy workarounds — to stop being a fish in poker you have to study and learn more about the game.

 If you’ve identified the fact that you’re a fish, that’s a big and very important step.
-People’s egos combined with the Lake Wobegon Effect (humans’ tendency to overestimate their ability at something) means most players that actually are fish don’t know or think they are.
-This is problematic, as if you think you’re a good player when you’re not, you’re unlikely to change the way you play and improve as you don’t realise you are doing anything wrong.
+People’s egos combined with the Lake Wobegon Effect (humans’ tendency to overestimate their ability at something) means most players that are fish don’t know or think they are.
+This is problematic, as if you think you’re a good player when you’re not, you’re unlikely to change the way you play and improve as you don’t realize you are doing anything wrong.

 Learn Preflop Ranges

 So, if you know you’re a losing player, the good thing is that you can change it.
 To do this, start from the basics.
-Learn your opening ranges - I.e. what hands you should raise preflop in each position.
+Learn your opening ranges — i.e. what hands you should raise preflop in each position.
 Many players, some even more experienced, think they know exactly what hands to play and in what position, then are hugely surprised when they see the GTO raise charts.

 1. Full Ring Ranges Poker Charts